aganse/py_tf2_gpu_dock_mlflow/README.md

 5. `make build`
 6. `make load_tfdata` (if using the default tf dataset shown in this readme)
-7. `make run` (only this step requires the python env, just for mlflow cli)
+7. `make run` (only this step requires the python env, just for mlflow cli) The first thing mlflow does on starting the run is to build the docker image that actually runs the project, by adding the train script and other bits on top of the image built from the Dockerfile.
+For this reason the run may initially look like it's frozen while one cpu is pegged at 100%; but it's building that new image and that takes 1-2min.
+   The resulting new image takes the name of the one created by the `make build` command, and gets a hash-based label of the present git commit hash, looking like `<original_image_name>:abcde123`,

 ### First, ensure your system's all ready (TL;DR steps 1-3):